jrudar/WelchMANOVA/README.md

 ## Fit Method Parameters:
         Input:
         ------
-        X: Numpy array of shape (m, n) where 'm' is the number of samples and 'n' the number of features (taxa, OTUs, ASVs, etc)
+        X: NumPy array of shape (m, n) where 'm' is the number of samples and 'n' the number of features (taxa, OTUs, ASVs, etc).
+If X is a distance matrix, it should be of shape (m, m).

         y: Numpy array of shape (m,) where 'm' is the number of samples.
 Each entry of 'y' should be a factor.